Small Business Tax Loopholes: Minimize Your Tax Burden

 A person calculating taxes with a calculator, laptop, and various financial documents spread on the desk.

-A tax loophole is a provision in the tax code allowing small business owners to legally reduce their tax liability.
+A tax loophole is a provision in the tax code that allows small business owners to legally reduce their tax liability.
 These advantages arise from gaps or ambiguities in tax laws that can be leveraged to minimize tax liabilities.

 Legal vs. Illegal: Differentiating Tax Advantages and Tax Evasion